nianeyna/ao3downloader/README.md

 ## Notes

-- **IMPORTANT**: some of your input choices are saved in a file called <!--CHECK-->settings.json<!--SETTINGS_FILE_NAME--> (in the same folder as ao3downloader.py).
+- **IMPORTANT**: some of your input choices are saved in a file called <!--CHECK-->settings.json<!--SETTINGS_FILE_NAME-->.
 In some cases you will not be able to change these choices unless you clear your settings by deleting <!--CHECK-->settings.json<!--SETTINGS_FILE_NAME--> (or editing it, if you are comfortable with json).
 In addition, please note that saved settings include passwords and keys and are saved in plain text. **Use appropriate caution with this file.**
-- You may change certain behaviors of the script by editing the file <!--CHECK-->settings.ini<!--INI_FILE_NAME-->.
+- **You may change certain behaviors of the script** by editing the file <!--CHECK-->settings.ini<!--INI_FILE_NAME-->.
 Some of the current configurable options are:
   - Whether the script should save your password - if set to 'false', you will need to re-enter your password every time you log in via the script.
-By default, this is set to 'false'.
+(Defaults to false.)
   - How many seconds to pause between requests to Ao3 - the default is 0 seconds, which means that pauses will only be initiated when Ao3 requests them.
 Normally you should not need to adjust this, but it can be useful if you are running into odd behavior related to the rate limit.
   - The file naming pattern to use.
 For most people ao3downloader's default file names should work fine, but if you don't like them, you can change that here.
 - **The purpose of entering your ao3 login information** is to download archive-locked works or anything else that is not visible when you are not logged in.
 If you don't care about that, there is no need to enter your login information.